10 Reasons Writers Should Learn Good Grammar

 10 Good Reasons to Pursue Good Grammar

-So, I’ve been thinking about the reasons why writers should embrace grammar rather than make excuses for ignoring it.
-Here are 10 reasons why good grammar should be a central pursuit in your writing efforts:
+Why should writers should embrace grammar rather than make excuses for ignoring it?
+Here are ten reasons why good grammar should be a central pursuit in your writing efforts:

 If your work is peppered with grammatical mistakes and typos, your readers are going to have a hard time trudging through it.
 Nothing is more distracting than being yanked out of a good story because a word is misspelled or a punctuation mark is misplaced.
 You should always respect your readers enough to deliver a product that is enjoyable and easy to use.